 An Organization of The American Institute of Architects

-The AIA New York State, Inc., an organization of The American Institute of Architects, came into being of necessity.
-In the early 1900’s, it became essential that the Architects of this State have some organization that spoke for and represented the profession as a whole.
-Its objective was unification of the profession in dealing with so many of the problems facing the architect in his or her practice.
-Thus, the primary reason for the organization of the AIA New York State (AIANYS) was to influence state legislation in connection with the practice of Architecture, and this remains the primary reason for its existence today.
+AIA New York State, Inc., an organization of The American Institute of Architects, came into being of necessity.
+In the early 1900’s, as the profession was becoming more regulated, Architects of New York State realized the need for a centralized organization to represent the profession.
+The organization’s objective was unification of the profession in dealing with so many of the issues facing the architect in practice.
+Thus, the primary reason for AIA New York State (AIANYS) was to influence state legislation in connection with the practice of Architecture and remains the primary reason for its existence today.

-A number of name changes have occurred since the inception in 1931 of the Council of Registered Architects—State of New York.
-In 1937, the name was changed to New York State Association of Architects, Inc. In 1947 the state association became an affiliate of The American Institute of Architects, increasing the scope and influence of the organization; and in 1949, the New York State Association of Architects received its charter from The American Institute of Architects at the Rochester Convention that year.
-In 1992, the state association filed with the Secretary of State to do business as (dba) AIA New York State, providing an even closer identity with the AIA; and in 2001, the state association filed again with the Secretary of State to legally change the name to AIA New York State, Inc.
+A number of name changes have occurred since the inception.
+In 1947 the state association became an affiliate of The American Institute of Architects, increasing the scope and influence of the organization and in 1949, the New York State Association of Architects received its charter from The American Institute of Architects.
+In 1992, the state association filed a DBA with the Secretary of State as AIA New York State, providing an even closer identity with the AIA, and in 2001 legally changed the name to AIA New York State, Inc.

-Another important milestone in the evolution of the state association was on June 15, 1961 when the AIA granted the charter of the New York Regional Council, AIA, which represents the interests of members in New York State on the Board of Directors of The American Institute of Architects.
+Another important milestone in the evolution of the state association was on June 15, 1961 when the AIA granted the charter of the New York Regional Council, AIA, which represents the interests of members in New York State on the Strategic Council of The American Institute of Architects.

 AIANYS Expands Services to Members